South African Mother Praised As ‘Lion Mama’ After Fatally Stabbing Man She Found Raping Her Daughter

 A South African mother is being hailed as a hero after fatally stabbing a man she found raping her daughter, and wounding two more men who took part in the attack.

-The incident took place last year but has just worked through the country’s court system after the woman had initially been charged with murder.
+The incident took place last year, but has just worked through the country’s court system.
+The woman had initially been charged with murder.
 As the Independent reported, the 57-year-old mother was alerted by a friend that her daughter was in danger one day in September 2017.
 After her calls to police were not answered, the woman armed herself with a kitchen knife and went to an abandoned house, where she found three men raping her 27-year-old daughter.

 The report noted that the mother attacked, fatally stabbing Zamila Siyeka and injuring two other men.
 She admitted to police that she killed the man, and had initially been charged with one count of murder and two counts of attempted murder.
 The charges led to a public backlash, with some locals dubbing the woman “Lion Mama” and praising her actions in defending her daughter.
 Others raised thousands of dollars for her legal fees, the report noted.